In today’s fast-moving digital economy, a new model is gaining serious traction:

 Let’s explore why this shift is happening, who it’s for, and how you can use it to your advantage.

-Why Traditional Incorporation Is Slowing Entrepreneurs Down
+Why Traditional Incorporation Slows Down High-Volume Businesses

-• Tax liabilities in your home country
+• Tax liabilities that scale with your success

 Enter the “Company Sharing” Economy